 We accept applications for the fall semester from August through January (through March for transfer applicants) for undergraduate admission.
 The application process for international students is the same as the process for domestic students, with a few additional required documents.
 Visit apply.jhu.edu for everything you need for undergraduate admissions.

 The graduate admissions cycle begins in the fall of the year prior to the applicant’s anticipated entry date.
 Applicants must complete and submit the online application and the supplemental application materials to the Graduate Affairs and Admissions Office no later than January 9.
 Admissions decisions are mailed by early March, with the requirement that admitted applicants accept or decline on or before April 15.

-Complete instructions for mailing materials, including the Mailing Label and Cover Sheet, can be found on the Graduate Admissions and Enrollment Office.
+Complete instructions for mailing materials, including the mailing label and cover sheet, can be found on the Graduate Admissions and Enrollment Office website.

 - Online application form

 - Transcripts from each college or university attended*